 "In the society in which we now live, it is rare, indeed, to see this love and with such a beautiful story BEHIND the picture, I felt it needed to be shared," the photographer added.

-The Curtas' couple still reside in Lynchburg, where Bre, a 23-year-old graduate of Liberty University, works as a director of resource development at Urban Mountain Adventures, and Josh, 24, is a marine and works as a salesman for a hardware business.
+The Curtas couple still resides in Lynchburg, Va., where Bre, a 23-year-old graduate of Liberty University, works as a director of resource development at Urban Mountain Adventures, and Josh, 24, is a marine and works as a salesman for a hardware business.